Retroperspect/UFO_blog/README.md

 *¤When writing this blog post only 8 professionals have taken the survey.
 The statistics will be updated.
 [Full survey](images/survey_results.pdf)*

-### Conclusion from poll and survey
+### When does Monitoring depending on project - conclusion from the survey
-When does Monitoring depending on project - conclusion from the survey There are sertain projectors where monitoring is a best practise.
+There are sertain projectors where monitoring is a best practise.
 For example control intensive application.
 If you have made risk assessments that indicates.
 The where also best practise to use micro services and large systems.